 The Township shall protect, improve or restore the quality and quantity of water by ensuring stormwater management practices minimize stormwater volumes and contaminant loads, and maintain or increase the extent of vegetative and pervious surfaces.

-Development proposals are to be accompanied by stormwater management plans where required by the Township and/or Conservation Authority, or Ministry of Transportation.
+Development proposals are to be accompanied by stormwater management plans where required by the Township and/or Conservation Authority, the County of Lennox and Addington or Ministry of Transportation.

 Stormwater management plans shall be consistent with recommendations of a Subwatershed Plan, when one exists, and the Bay of Quinte Remedial Action Plan for lands draining into Wilton, Spring, or Little Creeks.